open-dynamic-robot-initiative/robot_fingers/doc/singularity.rst

 - ``-e`` (short for ``--cleanenv``) prevents environment variables to be exported.
 - ``--no-home`` prevents your home directory from being bound.
-- ``-B $(pwd)`` explicitly binds the current working directory.
+- ``--bind=$(pwd)`` explicitly binds the current working directory.
 This is needed if the working directory is inside your home directory as otherwise it is excluded by the ``--no-home``.

-Note that with the above the current working directory is still bound in the image, so it is possible to build/modify the workspace from the host-system when Singularity is run from the root directory of the workspace.
+Note that with the above the current working directory is still bound in the image, so it is possible to build/modify the workspace from the host-system when Apptainer is run from the root directory of the workspace.

 Compatibility with Nvidia Drivers